AxelV8/projetL3S2_Pathfinding/README.md

 I had to study Dijkstra and A*, two resolution algorithms, with numerical instances as lines of character representing a map.
 -----------------------------------------------------------------------------------------------------------
 _To launch the project:_
-   - The file conversion.jl contains a parser to convert a file in the map folder.
+   - The file conversion.jl contains a parser to convert a file in the map folder in dat.
    - I'm using PyPlot and DataStructures packages
 ```julia
    Include("dijkstra.jl")